EITwittnebel/cardaHtest/README.md

 ## Getting Started

 Upon opening the app, an API request goes to imgur for the latest hot/viral images, and an alert is presented if a connection is unavailable or some other error occurs.
 The results are presented in a collection view.
+If the user wishes to get new results, they may press the refresh button to get more recent images.

 ## Details Screen